myselfswastikmishra/TechTribe-final/README.md

 ### 3. **CRITICAL:** Set Production Environment Variables

-The `.env` file is only for local development and is not uploaded with your code.
 For the live website to work, you **must** set your secret keys in your hosting provider's settings.
+The code is designed to use these variables if they are present, which overrides the built-in fallback keys.

 In your site's dashboard (e.g., on Netlify: `Site settings > Build & deploy > Environment`), add the following variables:

 -   `GEMINI_API_KEY` - Set this to your Google AI API key.
--   `DISCORD_WEBHOOK_URL` - **IMPORTANT:** Set this to your Discord Webhook URL.
+-   `DISCORD_WEBHOOK_URL` - Set this to your Discord Webhook URL.

-**Without these variables, your AI features and form notifications will not work on the live website.** The Contact Form and the Chapter Application Form **both** rely on these variables to function.
-If a form fails, the first thing to check is that these variables are set correctly in your hosting provider's dashboard.
+**Without these variables, the forms will use the hardcoded fallback keys.** For a production website, it is highly recommended to use your own keys by setting them here.

 ---